jpype-project/jpype/doc/quickguide.rst

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+

     ..
 [4] This will report an error if the class is not found.
     ..
-[5] This will report an error if the classes are not found
+[5] This will report an error if the classes are not found.
     ..
-[6] Does not report errors if the package is invalid
+[6] Does not report errors if the package is invalid.
     ..
 [7] Constants, static fields, and static methods can be imported.
     ..
 [8] ``JClass`` loads any class by name including inner classes.
     ..
-[9] Produces error for final fields
+[9] This produces an error for final fields.
     ..
 [10] Underscore is added during wrapping.

 Exceptions
 ----------

-Java exceptions extend from Python exceptions and can be dealt with no different that Python native exceptions.
+Java exceptions extend from Python exceptions and can be dealt with in the same way as Python native exceptions.
 JException serves as the base class for all Java exceptions.

 +---------------------------+---------------------------------------------------------+---------------------------------------------------------+